 Case Study - Using surveys to measure wellbeing in schools: How to get a good response rate.

-- Is there identifiable info in the questionnaire?
+- Is there identifiable info in the pupil survey?

 Pupils log in using a secure access code, they do not enter any personally identifiable information.
 This code is unique to the child and identifies the child’s data within the data safe-haven for analysis purposes.
 This information is not available to individuals or schools.